MirAlexSky/obsidian-telegram-notifier/README.md

 ### :bulb: Tips

-The best way for me is to use note properties as far as you can simply pick a date via user interface, using the Obsidian's native properties feature.
+The best way for me to use this plugin is by note properties as far as you can simply pick a date via the user interface, using the Obsidian's built-in properties feature.

 Otherwise, if you need to insert an inline date, the [Date Inserter plugin](https://github.com/namikaze-40p/obsidian-date-inserter)